Tummy Tuck Surgery

 What is a Tummy Tuck?

 Also known as abdominoplasty, a tummy tuck is a form of cosmetic surgery which is performed in order to improve the aesthetic appearance of the abdominal area.
-It helps to remove excess or sagging skin which can’t be removed through normal exercise.
-You can have both a partial or a full tummy tuck.
+Tummy tucks remove excess or sagging skin which can’t be removed through normal exercise, which could be caused by a myriad of different things such as genetic conditions and pregnancy.
+There are both partial or a full tummy tucks available, so depending on your needs, you can transform the way you feel about your abdominal area.

 Your Tummy Tuck Consultation

-Openness and honesty regarding the issues you wish to address during surgery and your current health is vital in any tummy tuck Manchester consultation.
+Openness and honesty regarding the issues you wish to address during surgery and your current health is vital when you come for your tummy tuck consultation in Manchester.
 Sometimes your current health or lifestyle choices may affect your eligibility for surgery, so it’s important that you’re honest as it’s here you can also raise concerns and issues that you may have.
+Our surgeons may refuse to perform the tummy tuck if they feel as if your health issues could cause complications.

-During this consultation, we will discuss the level of tummy tuck you require.
+During this consultation, we will discuss which type of tummy tuck you require.
 The operation is tailored to the individual, so can involve additional liposuction, repositioning the belly button, a full lift of the abdominal skin and even tightening to the stomach muscles.
 If you have experienced significant weight loss, then other procedures may be required in order to achieve the best results.
+Our tummy tuck consultation process aims to provide you with a surgery plan which can achieve results based on realistic expectations.

 Tummy Tuck Pre-Surgery Preparations

 A tummy tuck surgery will require you to undergo general anaesthetic.
-As such, if you are feeling unwell prior to surgery then it must be postponed in order to ensure your wellbeing.
+If you are feeling unwell prior to surgery then it must be postponed in order to ensure your wellbeing – at UK Aesthetic, our patient’s health is at the forefront of our ethos.

-Stop smoking at least 6 weeks prior to surgery as this can increase the risk of chest and wound infection.
-In the run up to surgery, you should also avoid taking aspirin, anti-inflammatories or any types of herbal supplements.
+It’s important that you stop smoking at least 6 weeks prior to surgery as this can increase the risk of chest and wound infection.
+In the run up to surgery, you should also avoid taking aspirin, anti-inflammatories or any types of herbal supplements, as this could drastically alter the results of your surgery.
 Preoperative tests may also be carried out to determine your suitability for the surgery.
-But, this will be fully discussed during your consultation.
+Everything you need to know about your tummy tuck will be fully discussed during your consultation, so you can prepare for the procedure during the run up.

 What to Expect During a Tummy Tuck